top of page

 The teachings I cherish most are perhaps that the connection with our students is the most precious resource we have, and that humility is required to be of service and to be present for them.
 As a teacher I need to be fully present, since this is the only way to offer what is appropriate for the student at any given time, and I need my own practice to cultivate that presence.

-To help my students discover lightness in the teachings, despite the discipline required, is central to my approach.
-I know that if they enjoy the practice, they will stick to it and delight in the experience.
+Finally, to help my students discover lightness in the teachings — despite the discipline required — is central to my approach.
+I know that if they enjoy the practice, they will stick to it, delight in the experience and cultivate peaceful awareness.

 “maitrī karuṇā muditopekṣāṇāṁ sukha duḥkhapuṇya apuṇya viṣayāṇāṁ bhāvanātaḥ cittaprasādanam”